 But why do we need to eat carbs and stay hydrated?
 And how much and when should we be eating carbs and taking in liquids?
 Finally, what are some examples that combine carbohydrates and hydrating liquids?

 Foods that contain carbohydrates bring a variety of important nutrients to the diet–vitamins, minerals, phytochemicals, antioxidants and dietary fiber, to name a few.
 Carbohydrates are the main energy source for the body.
 They’re broken down into sugars to act as the body’s gasoline.
 Athletes are advised to avoid low-carb diets for weight loss, as cutting carbs can harm performance.

 Sugars come in all sorts of “flavors.”
 The simplest of sugars are called monosaccharides, which literally means “one sugar.”
 Examples of monosaccharides include glucose, fructose, and galactose.
 Next comes disaccharides.
 If you guessed that this means “two sugars,” you’re on the money.
 The most well-known disaccharide is sucrose, better known as table sugar.
 Sucrose is made up of equal parts glucose and fructose, which are glued together by chemical bonds.
 After disaccharides come oligosaccharides (3-10 sugars) and then polysaccharides, which translates to “many sugars.”

 Our bodies convert most of the carbohydrates we eat into glucose for our muscles to use for readily available energy.
 In fact, glucose is what fuels our brains.
 Sometimes, we have more glucose available than our body needs.
 Excess glucose gets stored as glycogen or fat, both of which can be accessed for future energy use.
-The more simple the carb, the easier it is for your body to convert it into a quick source of energy.
+The more simple the carb is, the easier it is for your body to convert it into a quick source of energy.
 Depending on your activity level and calorie needs, the U.S. Government’s Dietary Guidelines for Americans recommends that 45 to 65% of your daily calories should come from carbohydrates.(1) Choose foods with complex carbohydrates (see list above) over simple carbohydrates.
 Simple carbohydrates are found in white flour products, sodas, fruit juices, and sweets.

 To sustain energy levels during a workout or race, we can turn to science for our information.
-Studies have shown that eating carbohydrates 3-4 hours before exercise increases liver and muscle storage of glycogen and enhances exercise performance.
-During exercise, aim to take in about 20-35 grams for every hour.
+Studies have shown that eating carbohydrates 3-4 hours before exercise increases liver and muscle storage of glycogen and enhances exercise performance.(2) During exercise, aim to take in about 20-35 grams for every hour.
 This ensures that your blood glucose levels stay stable and that your glycogen stores don’t get tapped out.

 Supplementing water with electrolytes and simple carbohydrates can boost performance, especially when working out for more than one hour.
-Electrolytes are charged minerals that provide the spark needed for muscles to function properly.
-Important electrolytes for fitness include sodium, calcium, chloride, magnesium, and potassium.
-Think of it this way: If carbs are gasoline, then electrolytes are the motor oil that makes sure your body runs smoothly.
+Electrolytes are charged minerals that provide energy for your muscles.
+They are critical for your muscles to work properly.
+The most important electrolytes for exercise are: